moonclerk/developer/api/v1/customers.md

 Notes:

 * `discount` may be null if there is no current discount
-* Custom field keys are set in the *Additional Information* section of the payment form builder.
-You can change them
+* Custom field keys are configured in the *Additional Information* section of the payment form builder
-* An key ending in `_reference` corresponds to a related Stripe ID
+* Any JSON key in the customer object ending in `_reference` corresponds to a related Stripe ID

 ## List Customers